Medicare covers a yearly appointment to discuss your plan of preventive care in the coming year.

 - Provide health advice and referrals, to health education or preventive counseling services or programs.

-If you are in a Medicare Advantage plan, you should check with your plan to see what rules and costs apply.
-Starting in 2012, Medicare Advantage (MA) plans will cover all preventive services the same as Original Medicare.
+Medicare Advantage (MA) cover all preventive services the same as Original Medicare.
 This means MA plans will not be allowed to charge cost-sharing fees (coinsurances, copays or deductibles) for preventive services that Original Medicare does not charge for as long as you see in-network providers.
 If you see providers that are not in your plan’s network, charges will typically apply.

 Note: If you receive any additional services or screenings during the Annual Wellness Visit, then you may have an additional charge for those services.
 Services not included in the Annual Wellness Visit will be billed separately.
 You may be charged your usual copay and deductible if the additional service is covered by Medicare.